Antheius-AT/MazeGenerator/README.md

 This project is a simple maze generator coded in C#.

-It was developed as part of my Bachelor's program in computer science at FHWN.
+It was developed as part of my Bachelor's programme in computer science at FHWN.

 The WPF part of this project is unfinished, as the rendering is only functional on the console, which was sufficient as per the requirements.